GlennGeenen/geenen-mollie/README.md

 Unofficial implementation of the mollie-reseller API for node.
 This package is created because some other implementations are outdated or bloated.

-All available methods are supported, you should, however, always check the results for any validation errors reported by Mollie, as this module does not check for required parameters.
+All available methods are supported.
+An error object is returned if the request did not succeed.

 https://www.mollie.com/nl/support/post/documentatie-reseller-api

 ## About

 Mollie is a Payment Service Provider from the Netherlands.
-They allow you to create new customers trough their re-seller API as part of your platform integration.
+They allow you to create new customers through their reseller API as part of your platform integration.

 The following API methods are supported: